 From the jump-off point, we reached the first summit in less than ten minutes.
-The trail was easy and friendly.
-Non-climbers, kids and even elders will surely love to climb here.
-The view up there was spectacular.
-It was so amazing.
+The trail was easy and so friendly that even non-climbers, kids and elders will surely love to climb the hill.
+The view up there was spectacular and so amazing.

 I was so grateful to God for creating wonders like this.
 It was a refreshing sight.
-Every angle, every hill are worthy for picture taking.
+Every angle, every hill is worthy for picture taking.

 The nipa hut served as resting place and shield from the scorching heat of the sun.
 Visitors flocked inside the hut.
 After few minutes of picture taking, we proceeded to the second summit and reached the top in less than ten minutes.
 The established trail was composed of soil stairs and erected wooden handle as support.

 It was so hot by then but we did not mind the heat.
 I was approached by a guy when he saw my shirt (I survived Mt Pulag).
 He told me he was also a casual trekker like me who had been to Mt.
 Pulag last March.
-I was so glad to meet him who was so busy capturing memories.
+I was so glad to meet him who was so busy capturing memories with his father.

 Amid the summer heat, we managed to make the most of our time with our picture taking.
 We descended and went back to the nipa hut with more visitors inside and outside.
-We took some rest, quenched our thirst and off we ascend the last destination.
+We took some rest, quenched our thirst with a bottle of water and off we ascend the last destination.

-There were sari-sari stores near the registration area and comfort rooms for bio breaks.
+There were sari-sari stores near the registration area and restrooms for bio breaks.